‘Law of the jungle’ as US backs settlements

 The move flew in the face of international agreements, United Nations policy, and rulings by international courts.

-In this dispute, the liberal world, led by Europe and America, has desperately tried to patch together a delicate peace, using the full force of international law (the set of rules, norms, and standards generally accepted in relations between nations).
+The liberal world, led by Europe and America, has desperately tried to patch together a delicate peace, using the full force of international law (the set of rules, norms, and standards generally accepted in relations between nations).

-This was justified by the threats of nuclear war, climate change, and the decline of democracy.
+This was justified by the threats of nuclear war, the climate crisis and the decline of democracy.

 Today, many experts add a fourth threat: the collapse of the liberal international order following the election of Donald Trump.

-We should not despair says one camp.
+We should not despair, says one camp.
 The US policy shift on Jewish settlements in the occupied West Bank makes no difference from a legal point of view.
 Americans do not make international law: that is up to bodies such as the United Nations and treaties such as the Fourth Geneva Convention.
 These will last long after Donald Trump is gone.

-Sorry, but the law of nations has been on the skids for 20 years, long before Trump, says another camp.
+Sorry, but the law of nations has been on the skids for 20 years — long before Trump, says another camp.
 In the 1990s, it was widely believed that there was no viable alternative to liberal democracy and that almost every nation in the world was bound to become one.
 During the past decade, the number of liberal democracies has actually been declining, reversing a seemingly unstoppable trend.
-The idea of rules-based international order is really just a myth.
+The idea of rules-based international order is a myth.

 - Is Donald Trump a good deal-maker?